310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Oh, you figured me out~…
+oh, you figured me out~…
 {% endbubble %}

 {% bubble Sora %}
 HuHu\~?
 Sea Onii\~san, are you hungry?
-Sora learnt from Senpai that people can’t fight when they’re hungry!
+Sora learned from Senpai that people can’t fight when they’re hungry!

 What would you like?
 Sora will buy it for you if you tell him~
 {% endbubble %}

 {% bubble Kanata %}
-Ehehe, thank you.
-You are kind, just like Nacchan~
+ufufu, thank you. you are kind, just like nacchan~

-Do not worry, I was thinking of buying taiyaki just now~ Excuse meee, I would like two taiyaki~♪
+do not worry, i was thinking of buying taiyaki just now~ excuse meee, i would like two taiyaki~♪

-Huh?
-There is red bean paste flavor and cream flavor?
-Hm~ I think I will take one red bean paste.
+huh? there is red bean paste flavor and cream flavor? hm~ i think i will take one red bean paste.

-Which one do you think is good for the other taiyaki?
+which one do you think is good for the other taiyaki?
 {% endbubble %}

 {% bubble Sora %}